-Everything about DALL-E: the A.I. text-to-image generator
+Everything about DALL-E 3: the A.I. text-to-image generator

 What is DALL-E?

 The DALL-E is a new A.I. software that turns your words into images and works of art.
 Users can simply insert a text in English, and the neural network will generate an image out of it.
 The tool is developed by OpenAI, a startup backed by Microsoft, and Google's Imagen technology.
-So far, the description of DALL-E on the OpenAI website says that it's "a new AI system that can create realistic images and art from a description in natural language", which is exactly what it does.
+So far, the description of DALL-E on the OpenAI website says it's "a new AI system that can create realistic images and art from a description in natural language", which is exactly what it does.

 It can create even the most improbable pictures: such as "Teddy bears shopping for groceries in ancient Egypt".
 In January 2021 OpenAI introduced DALL-E, an older version of the software.
 Now it's a smarter and newer system – DALL-E 2.